 It has been reported that well over 50% of LinkedIn users are now using mobile vs desktop.
 The mobile app is very robust and it appears LinkedIn has invested in this technology to provide a better user experience – very smart on their part to capitalize on the growth of mobile.

 I have experienced a big difference in the content I am shown from the HOME page on the LinkedIn mobile app in terms of content changing more frequently.
 In the example above that same post was hard for me to locate on my mobile device, in fact, I scrolled and scrolled to even locate it.

 So the content is changing more frequently on mobile vs. desktop which stands to reason if more people are using mobile.
-The other interesting thing I think that you should know, on desktops the only options you have for changing the newsfeed content is to HIDE THE UPDATE, SHARE THE UPDATE, UNFOLLOW the person who posted it or REPORT the post which I would not ever do unless it is totally inappropriate.
+The other interesting thing I think that you should know, on desktop the options you have for changing the newsfeed by changing specific posts.

 How to add video to your LinkedIn posts

-Have you noticed more video appearing n the newsfeed?
-Video is taking over on other social sites as live streaming has on Facebook.
+Have you noticed more video appearing in the newsfeed?
+Video has taken over on other social sites as live streaming has on Facebook and now on LinkedIn.
 Video attracts attention and if done well it can convey a brand message better than any other media.
 It can be used effectively to drive leads on LinkedIn.